SS.1.A.2.1

 Type: Lesson Plan

-Students will apply newly learned relevant details about Benjamin Franklin’s life, which includes his contributions to society such as his innovations through science and his printing press, to write facts in the form of a newspaper article, in this lesson.
+In lesson 5 of the text unit using A Picture Book of Benjamin Franklin students will apply newly learned relevant details about Benjamin Franklin’s life, which includes his contributions to society such as his innovations through science and his printing press, to write facts in the form of a newspaper article.

 This resource uses a book that is on the Florida Department of Education's reading list.
 This book is not provided with this resource.